 their structure and function, blood vessels are classified as either arteries, capillaries, or veins.

 In humans, the blood vessels make up two closed systems of tubes that begin and end at the heart.
 One system, the pulmonary vessels, transports blood from the right ventricle to the lungs and back to the left atrium.
 The other system, the systemic vessels, carries blood from the left ventricle to the tissues in all parts of the body and then returns the blood to the right atrium.

-Stretched end-to-end, the arteries, veins, and other vessels of the human circulatory system would measure about 100,000 kilometers (60,000 miles).
-On any given day, the heart pumps about 8,200 liters (1,800 gallons) of blood through this vast network.
+Stretched end-to-end, the arteries, veins, and other vessels of the human circulatory system would measure about 100,000 km (60,000 mi).
+On any given day, the heart pumps about 8,200 liters (1,800 gal) of blood through this vast network.

 Anatomical end arteries are vessels whose terminal branches do not anastomose with branches of arteries supplying adjacent areas.
 Functional end arteries are vessels whose terminal branches do anastomose with those of adjacent arteries, but the caliber of the anastomosis is insufficient to keep the tissue alive should one of the arteries become occluded.

 The veins are vessels that convey blood back to the heart; many of them possess valves.
 The smallest veins are called venules.
 The smaller veins, or tributaries, unite to form larger veins, which commonly join with one another to form venous plexuses.
 Medium-sized deep arteries are often accompanied by two veins, one on each side, called venae comitantes.